Posted by

 |

+This information is for educational purposes only, and not to provide specific legal advice.
+This may not reflect the most recent developments in the law and may not be applicable to a particular situation or jurisdiction.
 At Viventium, we are committed to helping you with the increased compliance requirements that have resulted from rapidly evolving legislation.
 We aim to minimize your administrative burden across the entire spectrum of employment-related payroll, tax, HR, and benefits so that you can focus on the work that matters: running your business.
 We provide you with this information as a way to amplify your understanding of the impact of regulatory requirements – but please do not construe this information as tax or legal advice.
 By nature, this information is subject to revision and might not be the most up-to-date information available.
 We encourage you to consult with the appropriate legal and tax advisors before making any decisions.
+Topics: ACA